wrightaprilm/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 > ~~~
 > {: .language-python}

 The returned object is a matplotlib object (check it yourself with `type(my_plot)`), to which we may make further adjustments and refinements using other matplotlib methods.

 > ## Tip
 > Matplotlib itself can be overwhelming, so a useful strategy is to
 > do as much as you easily can in a convenience layer, _i.e._ start
 > creating the plot in Pandas or plotnine, and then use matplotlib
 > for the rest.
 {: .callout}

 We will cover a few basic commands for creating and formatting plots with matplotlib in this lesson.
 A great resource for help creating and styling your figures is the matplotlib gallery (<http://matplotlib.org/gallery.html>), which includes plots in many different styles and the source codes that create them.

 ### `plt` pyplot versus object-based matplotlib

 Matplotlib integrates nicely with the numpy package and can use numpy arrays as input of the available plot functions.
 Consider the following example data, created with numpy:

 ~~~
 import numpy
-x = numpy.linspace(0, 5, 10)
+mu, sigma = 0, 0.1
-y = x ** 2
+s = np.random.normal(mu, sigma, 1000)

 ~~~
 {: .language-python}

-To make a scatter plot of `x` and `y`, we can use the `plot` command directly:
+To make a histogram plot of our draws from the normal distribution, we can use the `plot` command directly:

 ~~~
-plt.plot(x, y, '-')
+plt.hist(s)
 ~~~
 {: .language-python}